The truth about stem cell research

 2. Embryonic stem cells are extremely viable

 Since every cell of the body originates from embryonic stem cells, theoretically every human organ can be treated with these cells.
 Slowly growing organs such as the brain contain hardly any adult stem cells; a therapy is currently conceivable only with embryonic stem cells.
-However, most of the time, the necessary knowledge is lacking to understand the correct development of tissue cells in a test tube.
+However, most of the time, the necessary knowledge is lacking to understand the correct development of tissue cells in a test tube and storage of cord blood is priced very reasonable for most parents.

 3. Genetic defects are kept to a minimum